-When you submit, you will be able to see your submission’s score a few minutes later.
+When you submit your code, you will be able to see your submission’s score a few minutes later.

 If you wish, you may use these templates as a starting point for your own solution.
 However, this is not compulsory.

-Answer: Each problem has a per test case time limit.
+Each problem has a per test casetime limit.
 For example, if the time limit is 1 second, then your program must take 1 second or less for each test case.
 The time limit for a question may vary depending on the language you are using.
 You will be able to find the time limit for your language in the problem statement.

-Answer: This indicates that there is a bug or a mistaken assumption in your solution.
-Test your solution against a variety of your own input files to see if you can spot the mistake.
+This shows that there is a bug or a mistaken assumption in your solution.
+Test your code against a variety of your own input files to see if you can spot the mistake.

 A slow solution will usually solve at least one subtask for partial marks, whereas an incorrect or buggy solution is likely to score zero.

 My program got a ‘Wrong answer’ or ‘Timed out’ result for a subtask.
 Can I see the input case it failed on?

 No, the test cases are kept secret.